 How wonderful and full of love this sounds.
 But do you know what exactly the meaning of Valentine’s Day is and why is it celebrated?
 I bet my questions have left you wondering for answers.
 Do not worry, fasten your seat belts and let me take you on a ride to the History of Valentine’s Day.
 So, Valentine’s Day also called St. Valentine’s Day is celebrated as a token of respect and feast to Saint Valentine to show love, affection, and care.
 But the history of Saint Valentine is still a mystery.
 There are two popular legends about him.

 The first one believes him to be a priest who served during the third century in Rome.
-The king then banned the marrying of young men, so that they could fully concentrate and dedicate themselves for the service of the empire.
-St. Valentine’s realized this injustice and continued to marry the young couple secretly.
+The king then banned the marrying of young men, so that they could fully concentrate and dedicate themselves to the service of the empire.
+St. Valentine realized this injustice and continued to marry the young couple secretly.
 The angry king, realizing this, ordered him a death sentence.

-The other legend says that Valentine was a prisoner, who fell for his jailor’s daughter and signed a letter for her by “From Your Valentine”.
-He was also believed to help the Christian prisoners, who were often tortured mercilessly by Romans.
+The other legend says that Valentine was a prisoner, who fell for his jailor’s daughter and signed a letter for her “From Your Valentine”.
+He was also believed to have helped the Christian prisoners, who were often tortured mercilessly by Romans.
 He was then martyred for these allegations.
-Although the real Valentines is still murky and unknown, all these legends portray him as a fighter and believer for love, all heroic and Romantic, the reason why Valentine’s day is associated with expressing love.
+Although the real Valentine’s is still murky and unknown, all these legends portray him as a fighter and believer for love, all heroic and Romantic, the reason why Valentine’s Day is associated with expressing love.

 Related Content: Valentine Day Offers